IslomovSH/SQL-homework/lesson-4/homework/homework.md

 11. Write a query to select the top 10 products from the Products table, ordered by Price DESC.
 12. Use COALESCE to return the first non-NULL value from FirstName or LastName in the Employees table.
 13. Write a query that selects distinct Category and Price from the Products table.
-14. Write a query that filters the Employees table to show employees whose Age is either between 30 and 40 or Department = 'Marketing'.
+14. Write a query that filters the Employees table to show employees whose Age is either between 30 and 40 or DepartmentName = 'Marketing'.
 15. Use OFFSET-FETCH to select rows 11 to 20 from the Employees table, ordered by Salary DESC.
-16. Write a query to display all products with Price <= 1000 and Stock > 50, sorted by Stock in ascending order.
+16. Write a query to display all products with Price <= 1000 and StockQuantity > 50, sorted by Stock in ascending order.
 17. Write a query that filters the Products table for ProductName values containing the letter 'e' using LIKE.
 18. Use IN operator to filter for employees who work in either 'HR', 'IT', or 'Finance'.
 19. Use ORDER BY to display a list of customers ordered by City in ascending and PostalCode in descending order.Use customers table